Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: Experiments

 Our final selection policy with the KRLCB enhances the results significantly (see Fig.~\ref{fig:results:krlcb_noise_on_handling_on_depth}).
 The success rates almost reach \SI{100}{\percent} in scenarios one to six.
-Furthermore, the performance increases with a rising number of iterations.
+Furthermore, the performance increases with increasing iterations.
 This is sensible since better estimates from more trees are combined, robustifying action selection.
-If our approach is applied in a deterministic environment (see Fig.~\ref{fig:results:krlcb_noise_off_handling_on_depth}), the results are similar, but do not achieve the performance of the baseline.
-This is sensible, as the modeling of non-existent uncertainties leads to the selection of suboptimal actions.
+If our approach is applied in a deterministic environment (see Fig.~\ref{fig:results:krlcb_noise_off_handling_on_depth}), the results are similar but do not achieve the performance of the baseline.
+This is reasonable, as the modeling and consideration of non-existent uncertainties leads to the selection of suboptimal actions.
+Especially in more complex scenarios such as SC07-SC10, more iterations are necessary to mitigate this effect.

 Similarly, the CVaR final selection policy also improves the results in an uncertain environment significantly (see Fig.~\ref{fig:results:dist_noise_on_handling_on_depth}).
 The results are close to the results of the KRLCB policy variant, but more iterations are necessary for the same success rates.
 Moreover, the same statements also pertain in a deterministic environment (see Fig.~\ref{fig:results:dist_noise_on_handling_on_depth}).